bravokid47/metaSpectraST/README.md

 metaspectrast classify -n tmmNorm_consensusPep.csv
 ```

-If you are working with microbial communities in or on a host organism, such as gut microbiome, you could exclude the consensus spectra of the host peptides by providing metaSpectraST a .txt file containing containing a single column of the full name of the consensus spectra that need to be excluded.
+If you are working with microbial communities in or on a host organism, such as gut microbiome, you could exclude the consensus spectra of the host peptides by providing metaSpectraST a .txt file containing a single column of the full name of the consensus spectra that need to be excluded.
 Consensus spectra of host peptides can be identified by database search of the consensus spectra library (```grandConsensus.mgf```) against the host proteome database.

 ```shell
 metaspectrast classify -n tmmNorm_consensusPep.csv -r removal.txt
 ```

 Further refinement of the SI<sub>N</sub> or SC profiles can be conducted through the ```-o``` option, which specifies the minimum number of samples that a consensus spectrum has to be observed in.
-This opiton can help filter out the singly or rarely observed consensus spectra.
+This option can help filter out the singly or rarely observed consensus spectra.
 Default is 1.

 ```shell
 metaspectrast classify -n tmmNorm_consensusPep.csv -r removal.txt -o 3